dojo/dojo.io/site/source/tutorials/000_local_installation/index.md

 ---
 title: Dojo 2 local installation
 layout: tutorial
-overview: The Dojo 2 tutorial series may either be run from an embedded editor or setup in your local environment.
-This tutorial covers setup in your local environment.
-If you are just checking Dojo 2 out and want to use the embedded editor, you can skip ahead.
+overview: This tutorial covers the basics of creating a Dojo 2 application.
 ---

 # Dojo 2 local installation